mastbaum/sbnddaq-analysis/README.md

 to save histograms in the output, and the conversion from frame number to time--are all currently set in `Main.cc`, but they will soon be configurable as input arguments.

+*Waveform Plot*
+You can make a waveform plot with the output of `analysis` by running the script `waveform.py`.
+See the source for arguments setting input/output file names and channel/entry to be plotted.